Pennsylvania Dutch Kitchen, Inspiration

 ![<a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=A+Magazine+Photograph+of+a+Hearth%2C+by+Life+Magazine%2C+1955+April+18%2C+clipped+by+Mrs.+Fisher%2C+%5Bca.+mid-late+twentieth+century%5D">A Magazine Photograph of a Hearth, by Life Magazine, 1955 April 18, clipped by Mrs. Fisher, [ca. mid-late twentieth century]</a> <a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=A+Magazine+Photograph+of+a+Hearth%2C+by+Life+Magazine%2C+1955+April+18%2C+clipped+by+Mrs.+Fisher%2C+%5Bca.+mid-late+twentieth+century%5D">A Magazine Photograph of a Hearth, by Life Magazine, 1955 April 18, clipped by Mrs. Fisher, [ca. mid-late twentieth century]</a>](https://omeka.wilkes.edu/omeka/files/fullsize/50bdfe41abeff65148ba691189eb7b35.jpg)

-This letter was found in a Dollhouse Scrapbook, part 1, created by Mrs. Fisher circa the mid-late twentieth century.
+This picture above depicts a stone and brick hearth.
+The image was found in a Dollhouse Scrapbook, part 1, created by Mrs. Fisher circa the mid-late twentieth century.
 The original photograph was from a Life Magazine, artcile entitled, "The Practical World of the Colonists," published 1955 April 18.

 For the hearth, she did so by collecting rocks from her driveway and structuring them to mirror the hearths she had researched:

-Fisher also painted a splatter-floor design, dotting different colors to mimic the staggered patterns that was favoured for how it hid messes during the period.
+Fisher also painted a splatter-floor design to mimic the staggered patterns that were favored to hide messes during the period.

-A historical blog written by the Westport Historical Society explains the purpose behind the floor’s creation:
+A historical blog written by the Westport Historical Society explains the purpose behind the floor style’s creation:

 "The technique had many practical advantages: providing camouflage for dirt, inexpensive and easy to clean.
 It is especially well-suited to rural homesteads and managing the annual cycles of tracking in mud, snow, ice or sand.
 It is also well suited to the Yankee sensibility: a do-it-yourself /make-do mentality, as it required little skill, providing a way to use up left-over paint and promoting the efficient use of supplies that was far cheaper than carpet or rugs."

-This inclusion is interesting, as it points more to Fisher’s interests and design rather than historical accuracy, as it is a style derived from the early 20th century.
-However, it blends the cultural conversation that the Pennsylvania Dutch Kitchen embodies, and shows us the attention that Fisher was paying to the idea of what the room was capturing.
+This inclusion is interesting as it is a style derived from the early 20th century.
+This reveals Mrs. Fisher’s preference in design rather than historical accuracy, however, it blends the cultural conversation that the Pennsylvania Dutch Kitchen embodies, and shows us her attention to detail.